330 Main Avenue | Norwalk, CT 06851

 Patient Monitoring

-We provide the same level of close patient monitoring that you would receive if you were having surgery on yourself.
+Safety.
+We provide the same level of close patient monitoring that you would receive if you were having surgery yourself.
 We monitor all of your pet’s vital signs with state-of-the-art equipment, as well as manual techniques.
 Pets are monitored during surgery using pulse oximetry, respiratory monitoring, EKG, temperature monitoring and are given oxygen.

 Pain Management